tsungcheng-yao-griffith/ALDIPF/README.md

 _**Appendix**_

 * datasetfinal_no_message.csv: a dataset contains new labels and corresponding psychological features .
-* ALDPF.py: a python script to extract tweets from the Founta's dataset and merge to ALDPF.
+* ALDPF.py: a python script to extract tweets from the Founta's dataset and merge them to ALDPF.
-* index.csv: a supporting document helps ALDPF.py to extract tweets from the Founta's dataset.
+* index.csv: a supporting document helps ALDPF.py to extract tweets.
 * hatespeech_text_label_vote.csv : the full version Founta's dataset which can be acquired from Founta's Zenodo page.
 * ALDPF.csv : the full version ALDPF